me holding a beautiful bunch of red bananas - avocados bananas puerto rico

 bananas

 And let’s not forget the bananas.
-We collected a colorful bounty of bananas of four different types while we were there.
-The first bunch we picked were what looked like slightly smaller versions of standard Cavendish bananas.
+I collected a colorful bounty of bananas of four different types while there.
+The first bunch were what looked like slightly smaller versions of standard Cavendish bananas.
 Of course, since they were ripened on the tree, they were significantly more flavorful and likely more nutritious than what you typically find in the states.
-A few days later, we found some plump, ripe, and delicious apple bananas which are probably the most flavorful variety.
-Finally, near the end of our stay, we found a bunch of beautiful red bananas and my personal favorite, baby bananas.
+A few days later, I found some plump, ripe, and delicious apple bananas which are probably the most flavorful variety.
+Finally, near the end of our stay, I found a bunch of beautiful red bananas and my personal favorite, baby bananas.

 baby, apple, and red bananas - avocados bananas puerto rico